rust-lang/rfcs/active/0000-square-brackets.md

 }
 ```

 4. There's precendence for it.
 Scala's syntax for generics is awesome.
-It imposes very little effort when reading and understanding.
+It imposes very little effort (I think) when reading and understanding.

-5. Somewhat related to the first point in that it would bring a consistent syntax for generic everywhere.
-No more `foo::<>()` that tends to confuse people (not those already aware of the syntax, of course).

 6. Because it's consistent and has no ambiguities, one can finally use motions like `%` in Vim (and alternatives in other editors.).